microsoft/reverse-proxy/README.md

 # Build

-To build the repo, you should only need to run `Build.cmd` (on Windows) or `Build.sh` (on Linux or macOS).
+To build the repo, you should only need to run `build.cmd` (on Windows) or `build.sh` (on Linux or macOS).
 The script will download the .NET SDK and build the solution.

 For VS on Windows, you can run the `startvs.cmd` script to launch Visual Studio on Windows using the appropriate local copy of the .NET SDK.